michaelmendoza/deep-ssfp/README.md

 # DeepSSFP

-DeepSSFP is library for medical imaging using SSFP.
+DeepSSFP is library for image reconstuction for bSSFP.
 This library contains code implementations for a variety of deep learning techniques for accelerated bSSFP MRI imaging.
 These techiques are as follows:

 1. Deep Learning for bSSFP Banding Reduction
 2. Synthetic Banding for bSSFP Data Augmentation
 3. Deep Learning Super-FOV for Accelerated bSSFP Banding Reduction

+## Introduction

+SSFP is sensitive to off-resonance effects, which cause banding artifacts.
+Multiple SSFP images with different phase cycle amounts can be combined to suppress banding artifacts.
+Multiple methods for band suppression have been developed over the years, but each method has limitations.
+Often the most significant limitation for effective band reduction is the number of phased-cycled SSFP images required.
+Our research aimed to develop a machine learning-based model to combine multiple bSSFP images for improved banding artifact suppression with a reduced number of bSSFP acquisitions.

 ## Notebooks